Learning from Greg

 Becoming proficient in this new approach requires the cultivation of three “attitudes.”

-An attitude of authenticity, which encompasses the triangle of self awareness, self honesty, and humility
+An authenticity, which encompasses the triangle of self awareness, self honesty, and humility.

 Let’s examine each one: